tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 [Chapter 2h](https://docs.urbit.org/language/hoon/reference/stdlib/2h) is Set Logic.
 What are sets?

-Suppose you're throwing a big party and want to keep track of who to invite.
-As it approaches, you keep adjusting, adding and removing people.
-If you used a list to keep track of this data, you might accidentally add "Alice" twice, which may result in sending her two invitations.
+Suppose we're throwing a big party and want to keep track of who to invite.
+As it approaches, we adjust, adding and removing people.
+If we use a list to keep track of this data, we might accidentally add "Alice" twice, which may result in sending her two invitations.
 We'd like to have a data structure that stores each unique piece of data once, and only once.

 A **set** is an unordered grouping of data in which each entry is unique -- they can only appear once.
 Compare this to lists which are ordered, and allow duplicates.